Marcaine Spinal, 5 mg/ml 4 ml 5 pcs

 Contraindications

-– Hypersensitivity to any of the components of the drug or to other local anesthetics of the amide type.
+– hypersensitivity to any of the components of the drug or to other amide-type local anesthetics.

-– acute diseases of the central nervous system (CNS), such as meningitis, poliomyelitis, intracranial hemorrhage, and neoplasms of the CNS;
+– acute diseases of the central nervous system (CNS), such as meningitis, poliomyelitis, intracranial hemorrhage, as well as CNS neoplasms;

-p> – narrowing of the spinal canal and diseases of the spine in the acute phase (spondylitis, tumor) or recent trauma (fracture) of the spine;
+– narrowing of the spinal canal and spinal diseases in the acute phase (spondylitis, tumor) or recent injury (fracture) of the spine;

 – septicemia;